-When I was a little girl, the period from Halloween through New Year’s was always the most exciting because it meant that I would see more of my siblings, all of whom are older and had gone off to college by the time I was 10, and that there would be a lot of great food and reasons to celebrate.
+When I was a little girl, the period from Halloween through New Year's was always the most exciting because it meant that I would see more of my siblings, all of whom were older and had gone off to college by the time I was 10, and that there would be a lot of great food and reasons to celebrate.
 And of course my birthday falls in that period, so just ANOTHER excuse for a party.

-Like me, our daughters treasure the holidays and for sure Thanksgiving is at the top of the list.
-So we have established our own routines that we follow; even though we tend to experiment with recipes throughout the year, the Thanksgiving menu doesn’t vary.
+Like me, our daughters treasure the holidays, and for sure, Thanksgiving is at the top of the list.
+So we have established our own routines that we follow; even though we tend to experiment with recipes throughout the year, the Thanksgiving menu doesn't vary.

 The Perfect Formula

-After many years, we have “perfected” the formula for our dinner, brought forward some from my mother’s Thanksgiving, some from my own experimentation back in the day, and some from our trying new things out until we found what we and our usual November entourage enjoyed.
+After many years, we have "perfected" the formula for our dinner, brought forward some from my mother's Thanksgiving, some from my own experimentation back in the day, and some from trying new things out until we found what we and our usual November entourage enjoyed.